gvwilson/sdxjs/en/src/build-manager/index.md

 The next step is to figure out which files are out-of-date.
-Make does this by comparing the [%i "timestamp!in build" "build!timestamp" %]timestamps[%/i%] of the files in question, but this isn't always reliable:
+Make does this by comparing the [%i "timestamp!in build" "build!timestamp" %]timestamps[%/i%] of the files in question, but this isn't always reliable because
 [%i "clock synchronization (in build)" "build!clock synchronization" %]computers' clocks may be slightly out of sync[%/i%], which can produce a wrong answer on a networked filesystem, and the operating system may only report file update times to the nearest millisecond